 When looking to buy the best winter cycling shoes, the most important thing is fit.
 A shoe that hurts your feet at room temperature is going to be exponentially worse in the cold.

-For the most part, winter cycling shoes feature nylon or fibre-reinforced soles.
+For the most part, winter cycling shoes feature nylon or fiber-reinforced soles.
 During the winter months you're probably logging base miles, so an uber stiff sole isn't necessary — plus they aren't as hard on your feet.

 There are carbon-soled winter cycling shoes out there but expect to pay through the nose for a pair.